LGBTI Travel Information

 Obtaining a U.S. Visa for your Foreign National Spouse or Fiancé

-- For information about visas for same-sex spouses or fiancés, visit our Defense of Marriage Act (DOMA) FAQ page.
+- For information about visas for same-sex spouses or fiancés, visit our Post-Defense of Marriage Act (DOMA) FAQ page.

-- For information on filing an immigration petition for your same-sex spouse or fiancé, visit U.S. Citizenship and Immigration Service’s Same-Sex Marriage page.
+- For information on filing an immigration petition for your same-sex spouse or fiancé, visit U.S. Citizenship and Immigration Service’s Same-Sex Marriages page.

 Adopting Children Overseas

 - If you plan on traveling overseas to adopt, be aware that some foreign countries do not permit LGBTI individuals or same-sex couples to adopt.
-See Adoption by an LGBTI Parent.
+See Resources for LGBTI Adoption.

 Registering the Birth of your Child Born Abroad